jekyll/jekyll/docs/_docs/ruby-101.md

 ## Bundler

-The Bundler installs the gems in your `Gemfile`.
-It's not a requirement for you to use a `Gemfile` and the `bundler` however it's highly recommended as it ensures you're running the same version of Jekyll and Jekyll plugins across different environments.
+Bundler installs the gems in your `Gemfile`.
+It's not a requirement for you to use a `Gemfile` and `bundler` however it's highly recommended as it ensures you're running the same version of Jekyll and Jekyll plugins across different environments.

-`gem install bundler` installs the [Bundler](https://rubygems.org/gems/bundler).
+`gem install bundler` installs [Bundler](https://rubygems.org/gems/bundler).
 You only need to install it once &mdash; not every time you create a new Jekyll project.
 Here are some additional details:

 If you're using a `Gemfile` you would first run `bundle install` to install the gems, then `bundle exec jekyll serve` to build your site.
 This guarantees you're using the gem versions set in the `Gemfile`.
 If you're not using a `Gemfile` you can just run `jekyll serve`.